Welcome to Moss Bluff Parks and Recreation

 Moss Bluff, LA

 Community Center and Playground District 4 of Ward 1

-The facility on Don Manuel Boulevard is over 60 years old and the District recognized soon after the disasters that restoration to meet the needs of the community should be integrated with a vision for the future, including innovative designs and providing a safe playing environment.
-The District is working with an architectural firm that is experienced in parks and recreation facilities and, importantly, in disaster recovery and the FEMA process.
-The reconstruction of the facilities has been prioritized into three phases that are most pressing:
+The facility on Don Manuel Blvd is over 60 years old, and the District recognized soon after the disasters that restoration to meet the needs of the community should be integrated with a vision for the future, including innovative designs and providing a safe playing environment.
+The District is working Brossett Architects, who brings a resume of being experienced in parks and recreation facilities and, importantly, in disaster recovery and the FEMA process.

-Phase 2 – Lighting Restoration – Every light pole and fixture in the facility was damaged by the storms, including the electrical infrastructure underground.
+Phase 2 – Lighting Restoration – COMPLETED Every light pole and fixture in the facility was damaged by the storms, including the electrical infrastructure underground.
 In the early days of assessing the damage, the District made the decision that this was the time to upgrade the wooden poles to metal and use LED lights to replace the halogen fixtures and bulbs there previously.
-The contract to upgrade the electrical infrastructure, light poles and fixtures was granted in March and the work has begun.
-Safety lighting along walkways and in parking lots is also being addressed.
-Crews have been in place upgrading the electrical.
-Drilling and placement of the light pole bases was completed last week.
-The next step will be to place the metal housing over the bases that will house the fixtures and lights.
-Completion for this project is expected middle of October 2022.
+Safety lighting along walkways and in parking lots was also addressed.
+Project completed by Trahan Construction via Musco Lighting.

 During this extensive process of restoration, the District is working diligently to return the facilities to a safe and enhanced environment for the community.
 Thank you for your patience and understanding during this process.

 Check out the latest news and events happening at Moss Bluff Parks and Recreation!